marcop135/bullframe.css/README.md

 [https://github.com/marcop135/bullframe.css](https://github.com/marcop135/bullframe.css)

-_bullframe.css_ is a (S)CSS framework to be used as an alternative to CSS resets.
+_bullframe.css_ is a (S)CSS framework that works on every browsers, modern or not.

 It's a solid starting-point for a **IE8+**, progressive, mobile-first responsive web design.
 Write semantic HTML, add some JS polyfills where needed, drop the styles you need, and you are ready to go everywhere!